Fast-Dog-Coding/blog-demo-ui/README.md

 ## Is there a live version that I can see?

-Coming soon.
+The live versin s a work n progress, but feel free to take a look at [https://fastdogcoding.com/demo/](https://fastdogcoding.com/demo/)

 ## Can I copy this application for myself?

 If you comply with the terms in the LICENSE, of course you may.

-Reasons that someone may want to do that include, learning from someone else's work, evaluating the skills of the programmer, or similar purposes.
+Reasons that someone may want to do that include learning from someone else's work, evaluating the skills of the programmer, or similar purposes.

-It should go without saying that passing this source code off as one's own work would be wrong.
+It should go without saying that passing off this source code as one's own work would be wrong.

 ## Working with the Source Code
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.